15 Key Nutrition of sea buckthorn berries

 Sea buckthorn is the richest source of 5HTP (Hydroxytryptophan)

-The important nutrient 5HTP found in sea buckthorn is helpful in increasing the level of serotonin in our brain.
+The important nutrient 5HTP found in sea buckthorn helps increase the level of serotonin in our brains.
 5 HTP is a precursor to the neurotransmitter serotonin, popularly known as the “happy molecule”.
-Serotonin helps to regulate thoughts and behavior.
+Serotonin helps to regulate thoughts and behaviour.
 Serotonin has a positive effect on sleep, mood, anxiety, appetite, and pain sensation.

 Vitamin-A and Carotenoids